Aldbury. Memorial Cottages

 DE/X952/1.
 Papers re Aldbury Village Hall, building and trust, 1891 – 98.
 It includes the document recommending the trust and two bills.

-CV/ABY/35 is a photograph Aldbury Almshouses by Bailey, taken in the mid 20th century
+CV/ABY/35 is a photograph of Aldbury Almshouses by Bailey, taken in the mid 20th century

 Websites accessed May 2021